 There are at least four western rattlesnake (Crotalus viridus) subspecies present in Glen Canyon NRA: midget faded rattlesnake (C. v. concolor), Great Basin rattlesnake (C. v. lutosus), Hopi rattlesnake (C. v. nuntius), and the Grand Canyon rattlesnake (C. v. abyssus).
 Rattlesnakes are the only venomous snakes in Glen Canyon NRA.
 Like most reptiles, they will avoid detection if possible.
 Pay attention to your surroundings as you explore the desert of Glen Canyon NRA.
 If you hear a rattle, stop moving, listen, identify the location of the snake, and slowly move away.
 Rattlesnakes perceive humans as possible predators—respect the space of a snake and avoid a defensive strike.

 The best way to observe a reptile is to first locate the suitable habitat of a particular species, then watch and listen for small movements on rocks or in vegetation, bring a pair of binoculars for a closer view.
 Keep in mind most reptiles will remain motionless to avoid detection and will quickly move to a hiding place when approached.
-A checklist of observed and expected reptile species in Glen Canyon NRA is available.
 Increased inventory and monitoring of reptiles can help us better understand these intriguing desert dwellers.